acteng/atip/docs/backend.md

 We need to pin down the data model more before choosing the database style -- relational, JSON blob, something with spatial indexing, etc.

-As a "strawman" step towards managing interactions between ATE and each LA, we could do something very simple:
+As a "strawman" step towards managing interactions between Central and each authority, we could do something very simple:

-- Have one Dropbox / Sharepoint / etc folder per LA, with appropriate edit rights.
+- Have one Dropbox / Sharepoint / etc folder per authority, with appropriate edit rights.
 This would just organize files that today may be scattered through emails or other places
 - Use git, with a similar directory structure.
 This makes sure we never lose track of old versions of any file.

 A more practical, but still simple, approach would be a blob store, like S3 or GCS.
 We would use directory structure carefully, versioning things using subdirectories.